Frequently Asked Questions

 You can pay your course fee deposit by bank transfer.
 Payment details are also specified on your offer letter.

-Bank – CITIBANK EUROPE PLC, NL BRANCH, Netherlands, Amsterdam
+Bank – CITIBANK INTERNATIONAL PLC, NL BRANCH, Netherlands, Amsterdam

 Swift Code – CITINL2X